EmilioAK/TypeScript/README.md

 Max Raulea: "I wrote some new tests for the 2 functions, clearmeasures() and getduration(), then I tested the coverage of the base64decode() and clearmeasures() function.
 I also wrote the shared part of the report in the md file as well as my own part"

 Emilio Alvarez: "I wrote new tests for `mark()` and `enable()` and I tested the coverage of `mark()` and `clearMarks()` using my custom tool.
 I wrote my sections of this report.

+Saar Molenaar: "i wrote new tests for assertOptionalToken() and assertMissingNode(), and i also tested the coverage of these functions.
+I wrote my sections of this report